UsabilityEngineering/Parkers/phase2/User-Centric Design.md

   - Investigated user experience to accommodate those with particular circumstances

-    - Such as a filter for handicap, motorcycles, and general
+    - Examples likeusing a filter for handicap, motorcycles, and general parking

       - Gave users the option to pin their favorite locations

     - Added a crowd meter to have a general understanding of how times might impact the user

-  - Linked to the personas and scenarios to represent our users
+  - Accomodate the personas in specific scenarios to represent our users

     - It gave the user several options to choose between different locations and had a high error tolerance for miss clicking a location or being packed on the drive there.